 Although blood clots after delivery are normal at times for a few women, it could become a health hazard too.
 Listed below are some of the symptoms of blood clots after delivery.

 Having a temperature of 100.4° Fahrenheit or more accompanied by chills after childbirth can be a sign of a blood clot in your body.

-2. Change in Skin Colour
+2. Change in Skin Color

-Since the blood clot stops the blood flow in the veins, the person becomes pale and later blue as the oxygen supply stops.
+Since the blood clot stops the blood flow in the veins, the person becomes pale and later blue, as the oxygen supply stops.

 The area where the blood has clotted may feel tender and sore.
 It will be painful at the slightest touch.
 In case the clot has moved up to the lungs, the person may even experience heaviness and dull pain in the chest.

 The area of the blood clot will be swollen and red due to the pressure created by the blood clot on the vein.
 This pressure builds up and affects the surrounding tissues.
 You may also feel numbness and warmth in the swollen area.

 A blood clot which has moved up to the lungs can cause severe coughing resulting in pinkish sputum.